0mhz-net/0mhz-collection/README.md

 # 0MHz Collection

-This is a simple collection of scripts and configurations that, when pointed to a directory of preconfigured VHD files will produce dedicated MGL files for the MiSTer FPGA system.
+This is a simple collection of scripts and configurations that, when pointed to a directory of preconfigured VHD files, will produce dedicated MGL files for the MiSTer FPGA system.

 It gives you a top-level `DOS Games` configuration, and lets you have on virtual hard drive (VHD) for each game, making it easy to cherry-pick just the games you want to have available.